CalderaWP/Caldera-Forms/CONTRIBUTING.md

 If you work for Caldera Labs, you have access in drive to the folder "Acceptance Testing" (SA1+) and are expected to follow those steps.

-If you don't work for us, just put in a pull request against the develop branch, we appreicate it and will handle testing.
+If you don't work for us, just put in a pull request against the develop branch, we appreciate it and will handle testing.
+Do not make changes to the develop branch in your local and then submit a PR develop against develop.
+Please make a branch in your fork, from develop, make changes there and submit a PR of that branch against develop.

-# TL;DR
+## TL;DR
 * Open Github issue
 * Make a test (don't worry about this if you're a community contributor.)
 * Make a branch from develop, call it `feature/<issue-number>` where `<issue-number>` is the issue number.